expertanalytics/rasputin/README.md

 ## Data

 The Rasputin `GeoTIFF` data reader has only been used on one file, and hence, should not be expected to work on a wide variety of files.
 However, this data set can be downloaded here: http://blog.mastermaps.com/2016/09/creating-tin-from-raster-dem.html

+## Acknowledges

+The layout of this project follows the recommentation from an excellent blog post by Benjamin R. Jack: http://www.benjack.io/2018/02/02/python-cpp-revisited.html.
+Also, in `setup.py` both the `CMakeExtension` and the `CMakeBuild` are taken from this blog.